 If you feel your basement or home is becoming increasingly humid, there could be an underlying issue that needs to be addressed.
 We will identify and repair all underlying problems, but once your basement has been waterproofed, dehumidification may still be required.
 A good dehumidifier will not only keep your basement comfortable and dry, but it can help ward off mold formation and pests like dust mites.
 Our energy-efficient dehumidifiers ensure that your basement will stay clean, dry, and comfortable no matter what the weather outside looks like.

 Choose Foundation Recovery Systems for Optimal Results

-Foundation Recovery Systems has been offering the best quality waterproofing systems and basement repair services in and around Missouri since 1993.
+Foundation Recovery Systems has been offering the best quality waterproofing systems and basement repair services throughout Kansas City, Moberly, Springfield, Des Moines and St. Louis since 1993.
 We treat your home like our home and do everything in our power to ensure that you feel secure and in control at every stage of the process.
 So why don’t you let us turn your basement into a clean, dry, and stable space?
 We guarantee our waterproofing solutions will ward off unwanted problems and pests with ease!
 All you have to do is call us to book a free inspection.